Specific heat capacity

+History

+Discovery of specific heat

+One of the first scientists to use the concept was Joseph Black, an 18th-century medical doctor and professor of medicine at Glasgow University.
+He measured the specific heat capacities of many substances, using the term capacity for heat.
+In 1756 or soon thereafter, Black began an extensive study of heat.
+In 1760 he realized that when two different substances of equal mass but different temperatures are mixed, the changes in number of degrees in the two substances differ, though the heat gained by the cooler substance and lost by the hotter is the same.
+Black related an experiment conducted by Daniel Gabriel Fahrenheit on behalf of Dutch physician Herman Boerhaave.
+For clarity, he then described a hypothetical, but realistic variant of the experiment: If equal masses of 100 °F water and 150 °F mercury are mixed, the water temperature increases by 20 ° and the mercury temperature decreases by 30 ° (both arriving at 120 °F), even though the heat gained by the water and lost by the mercury is the same.
+This clarified the distinction between heat and temperature.
+It also introduced the concept of specific heat capacity, being different for different substances.
+Black wrote: "Quicksilver [mercury] ... has less capacity for the matter of heat than water."

 Definition

 The specific heat capacity of a substance, usually denoted by $c$ or $s$, is the heat capacity $C$ of a sample of the substance, divided by the mass $M$ of the sample:

 where $\mathrm{d} Q$ represents the amount of heat needed to uniformly raise the temperature of the sample by a small increment $\mathrm{d} T$.

 Like the heat capacity of an object, the specific heat capacity of a substance may vary, sometimes substantially, depending on the starting temperature $T$ of the sample and the pressure $p$ applied to it.
 Therefore, it should be considered a function $c(p, T)$ of those two variables.

 These parameters are usually specified when giving the specific heat capacity of a substance.
-For example, "Water (liquid): $c_p$ = 4187 J⋅kg−1⋅K−1 (15 °C)" When not specified, published values of the specific heat capacity $c$ generally are valid for some standard conditions for temperature and pressure.
+For example, "Water (liquid): $c_p$ = 4187 J⋅kg−1⋅K−1 (15 °C)."
+When not specified, published values of the specific heat capacity $c$ generally are valid for some standard conditions for temperature and pressure.